 Click on the images (left) to follow the link to Australian Screen where you can view two clips of aerial footage by members of the Royal Aero Club of South Australia from Parafield in the 1930s.

-At the end of hostilities in World War II, the airfield plus numerous buildings were handed back to the Department of Civil Aviation and it continued to operate as the only civil airport for Adelaide until Adelaide Airport was opened for regular public transport (RPT) operations on February 16, 1955.
-Parafield was to become the secondary airport and training field.
+At the end of hostilities in World War II, the airfield, plus numerous buildings, was handed back to the Department of Civil Aviation and it continued to operate as the only civil airport for Adelaide until Adelaide Airport was opened for regular public transport (RPT) operations on February 16, 1955.
+Parafield became the secondary airport and training field.

-In the early 1980s the Federal Government was laying the foundation for privatisation of its airports.
-The final stage of the program took place at midnight of May 28, 1998 when Parafield Airport Ltd commenced the long term leasing of Parafield, inheriting identified staff, facilities and equipment.
+In the early 1980s the Federal Government began the process of privatisation of its airports.
+The final stage of the program took place at midnight of May 28, 1998, when Parafield Airport Ltd commenced the long-term leasing of Parafield, inheriting staff, facilities and equipment.

 CJFM Classic Jets Fighter Museum

 The Classic Jets Fighter Museum has salvaged an F4U-1 S/N 02270, from Vanuatu, where it force-landed in a lagoon, near Quoin Hill fighter strip on the 5th May 1944.

 The Corsair’s pilot Captain James Vittitoe escaped uninjured.
 The Corsair’s machine guns were salvaged the next day and the aircraft was then abandoned.

 The restoration of this magnificent fighter aircraft is by far the Museum’s most ambitious and challenging project.
 Classic Jets Fighter Museum is a non-profit organisation, staffed by volunteers, dedicated to the restoration of Military Aircraft and history.